HVAC Trade Schools in Billings, Montana (MT)

 Winters in Billings are frigid, with December and January lows in the teens.
 The other winter months are slightly warmer, but the lows are still below freezing.
 Springtime warmth starts in April and slowly increases to summer heat in July and August.
 Those two months see highs in the 80s F and lows averaging in the upper 50s.
 Summers give way to autumn chill by October.
 The climate is primarily dry, with about 13 inches of rain annually.
 May and June experience the most rainfall, at slightly more than two inches each month.
 Snow starts falling in September and increases monthly to an average of more than ten inches during March.
 Just under five feet of snow falls annually but often melts off quickly.

 The brief summer heat followed by the freezing cold winters keeps Billings residents indoors.
 Heating, ventilation, and air conditioning (HVAC) is needed to maintain comfort in their homes and workplaces.
 The industrial, manufacturing, and commercial facilities often require the addition of refrigeration (HVAC/R).
-Research facilities and businesses that rely on high-tech rely on specialized climate-control systems and equipment to keep their electronic components operating correctly.
+Research facilities and businesses that rely on high-tech depend on specialized climate-control systems and equipment to keep their electronic components operating correctly.

-The Bureau of Labor Statistics (BLS 2020) reports that 180 HVAC and HVAC/R technicians were employed in Billings.
+The Bureau of Labor Statistics (BLS May 2024) reports that 200 HVAC and HVAC/R technicians were employed in Billings.
 Industry associations such as the following provide support and resources to the technicians and their employers:

 • Air Conditioning Contractors of America (ACCA)